VerticalRelevance/ControlFoundations-Blueprint/README.md

 is the repository that will host the security controls such as AWS Config Conformance Packs, GuardDuty, IAM Access Analyzer, and Macie.

-## Prior to starting the setup of the CDK environment, ensure that you have done the following things:
+## Prior to starting the setup of the CDK environment, ensure that you have cloned this repo.
-* Cloned this repo and the other, ControlsFoundation-ApplicationPipeline

-Follow the setup steps below to properly configure the environment and first deployment of the infrastructure.
+## Follow the setup steps below to properly configure the environment and first deployment of the infrastructure.

 To manually create a virtualenv on MacOS and Linux: